 Start by choosing a softer foam roller with a flat surface.
 Dense or textured foam rollers are made to exert more pressure per square inch and can be too intense for someone who has never foam rolled.

 Know the location of the muscle you’re rolling.
 The most effective way to foam roll is over the entire length of the muscle, so it’s important to know where it ends and begins.
-Pause once for 10-30 seconds on knots that you feel in your muscle, then roll slowly over the rest of the muscle.
-You only need to pass over the whole muscle a few times to release tension.
-Rolling over the muscle quickly or dozens of times doesn’t provide any added benefit.
+Pause for 5-10 seconds on knots as you slowly roll over the muscle.
+You only need to pass over the whole muscle for 30 seconds to two minutes to release tension.
+Rolling over the muscle quickly doesn’t provide any added benefit.

-She recommends limiting rolling to your lower extremities.
+She often recommends foam rolling for the lower extremities.
 The hamstrings, quadriceps and calves are larger muscles suitable for foam rolling.
 Avoid rolling over joints and bony areas.